 To demonstrate the benefit and applicability of the CIA approach to DWM system management in COS, a small 'pilot' study was conducted for the Separation Creek town (AOC).
 Council holds a substantial database of DWM system records for the coastal towns of Wye River and Separation Creek and a number of other environmental and water quality investigations have been prepared for the area in recent years (e.g. SKM 2014).
+This analysis was conducted prior to the 2015 bushfires.

-The Separation Creek (DWM) data set was analysed and interpreted to determine Impact Probability ratings for each of the 123 unsewered properties/parcels identified within the town boundary.
-Using the methodology described previously, these values were then correlated with the corresponding Sensitivity Ratings for each property/parcel using a 'Cumulative Risk Analysis' matrix.
+The Separation Creek (DWM) data set was analysed and interpreted to determine Impact Probability ratings for each of the 123 unsewered lots identified within the town boundary.
+Using the methodology described previously, these values were then correlated with the corresponding Sensitivity Ratings for each lot using a 'Cumulative Risk Analysis' matrix.
 A copy of the matrix prepared for the pilot study is provided as Figure 5.

 As shown, the underlying Risk Profile for Separation Creek is 'High-Very High' based on existing information.
 Where available information on system type/age/performance has been limited, the analysis has taken a conservative 'worst-case' approach.
 The data set would be improved based on site-specific investigation and compliance monitoring as part of the DWMP implementation.
-Where '0' values are recorded, the property/parcel has been identified as 'vacant'.
+Where '0' values are recorded, the lot has been identified as 'vacant'.